Compliance Guide

 Gender equality

 The University of Münster regards gender equality as a strategically important goal.
 Reducing discrimination on the basis of gender and gender equality is a cross-sectional task of every individual, which is not only anchored at the management level, but also within the faculties, departments and central units.
-Moreover, equal gender opportunity is being implemented according to defined criteria and goals at all decision-making levels and in relation to all member groups.
+Moreover, equal opportunity of women and men is being implemented according to defined criteria and goals at all decision-making levels and in relation to all member groups.

 The University’s gender equality policy is firmly anchored in its mission statement as a voluntary commitment and is concretized in the Framework of Gender Equality and the Gender Equality Plans of the individual units.
 The University management regards gender mainstreaming and gender equality as important criteria for the sustainable development of higher education.